William Pellen: 2013–present: Team Cherry and professional game design

-In 2014, Pellen co-founded the independent video game studio Team Cherry with Ari Gibson, whom he had previously worked with on game jams.
-They started a Kickstarter project for their then-upcoming game Hollow Knight, which was a success; the game released in 2017 to critical acclaim.
-Pellen worked on the game's overall design, and also co-directed its development.
+Despite this, they were invested in the idea, resulting in the development of a full game, Hollow Knight, starting.
+They legally founded Team Cherry that year, and started a Kickstarter project for Hollow Knight; it was a success.
+The game was released in February 2017 to critical acclaim.
+Pellen worked on the game's programming and writing, and also co-directed its development.

-He later worked on a piece of Hollow Knight downloadable content that eventually evolved into a sequel, Hollow Knight: Silksong, with the same roles he had while working on Hollow Knight.
+Prior to the release of Hollow Knight, Pellen and Gibson began early work on a piece of downloadable content starring Hornet as the protagonist, which eventually evolved into a sequel, Hollow Knight: Silksong.
 The game's development took over seven years, though Pellen described the process as enjoyable.
-Hollow Knight: Silksong released on 4 September 2025, also to critical acclaim.
+Silksong released in September 2025, also to critical acclaim.
+Both titles' large success has given Pellen substantial wealth and an "inestimable peace of mind", with Hollow Knight and Silksong having sold roughly 15 and 7 million copies by late 2025 respectively.